 What is Big Data Analytics?

-Big data analytics is the process of analyzing large, complex data sources to uncover trends, patterns, customer behaviors, and market preferences to help make better business decisions.
-The complexity of analyzing big data requires new analytic tools, such as predictive analytics, machine learning, streaming analytics, and techniques like in-database and in-cluster analysis.
+Big data analytics is the process of analyzing large, complex data sources to uncover trends, patterns, customer behaviors, and market preferences to inform better business decisions.
+The complexity of analyzing big data requires various methods, including predictive analytics, machine learning, streaming analytics, and techniques like in-database and in-cluster analysis.

 - Volume: Large amounts of data